 How To Make Stinging Nettle Tincture (Simple Recipe)

-Stinging nettle is a medicinal plant with leaves that are packed with iron and other nutrients.
-Learn how to make stinging nettle tincture so you can have a simple way to access and enjoy the wide variety of beneficial compounds this humble plant provides.
+Stinging nettle is a medicinal plant that is packed with iron and other nutrients.
+Learning how to make stinging nettle tincture is a simple and wonderful way to preserve and consume the benefits of this nutrient-dense plant.

 Materials